The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Data

-In Fig. \ref{fig:R_Z_FeH} we present \feh\, as a function of $Z_{gal}$ and $R_{gal}$ for the Bulge sample.
-We find that the RPM sample maps well the regions close to the galactic plane as well as the innermost radii and hence provides most of the super-solar metallicity stars.
+In Fig. \ref{fig:R_Z_FeH} we present \feh\, as a function of $\mathrm{Z_{gal}}$ and $\mathrm{R_{gal}}$ for the bulge sample.
+We find that the RPM sample maps the regions close to the galactic plane, along with the innermost radii, well and hence provides most of the super-solar metallicity stars.
 The RVS complements with a larger fraction of metal-poor stars.